-South and West of the town of Killarney is the world famous Killarney National Park and Lakes of Killarney.
+To the south and west of the town of Killarney is the world-famous Killarney National Park and Lakes of Killarney.
 The park totals 10,236 hectares - comprising the Upper, Middle & Lower Lakes surrounded by mountains and woodlands.
-The Park is an area of outstanding beauty and includes the peaks of Mangerton - Torc - Shehy and to the west of the park are the MacGillycuddys Reeks - the highest mountain range in Ireland.
+The park is an area of outstanding beauty and includes the peaks of Mangerton - Torc - Shehy and to the west of the park are the MacGillycuddys Reeks - the highest mountain range in Ireland.

-The nucleus of the National Park is the 4,000 hectare Bourn Vincent Memorial Park, formerly known as the Muckross Estate, which was presented to the State in 1932 by Mr. and Mrs. W. B. Bourn and their son-in-law Senator Arthur Vincent to be Ireland's first National Park.
+The nucleus of the National Park is the 4,000 hectare Bourn Vincent Memorial Park, formerly known as the Muckross Estate.
+Presented to the State in 1932 by Mr and Mrs W. B. Bourn and their son-in-law Senator Arthur Vincent it became Ireland's first National Park.
 In recent years, lands and waters of the former Kenmare Estate have been added, including Knockreer, Ross Island and Innisfallen.

-In 1981, the Park was designated by UNESCO as a Biosphere Reserve, part of a world network of natural areas which have conservation, research, education and training as major objectives.
+In 1981, the park was designated by UNESCO as a Biosphere Reserve, part of a world network of natural areas which have conservation, research, education and training as primary objectives.

 History: Human occupation of the Killarney area dates back at least to the early Bronze Age, when copper was first mined at Ross Island, almost 4,000 years ago.
 In early Christian times, monastic settlements provided the main evidence of the occupation of the area.
 The most important of these was the monastery on Innisfallen founded by St. Finian the Leper.
 The "Annals of Innisfallen", written there in the 11th-l3th centuries, are a major source of information on the early history of Ireland.

-Muckross Abbey Donal McCarthy Mor founded the Abbey, a Franciscan Friary, in 1448.
-These well-preserved ruins were the burial place of local Chieftains and, in the 17th and 18th centuries, of the Kerry Poets, O'Donoghue, O'Rathaille and O'Suillehhain.
+Muckross Abbey: Donal McCarthy Mor founded the Abbey, a Franciscan Friary, in 1448.
+These well-preserved ruins were the burial place of local Chieftains and, in the 17th & 18th centuries, of the Poets, O'Donoghue, O'Rathaille and O'Suillehhain.
 The Abbey provides the visitor with a wonderful experience - follow the old narrow stairways to get a feeling of how the old monks would leave their living quarters and make their way to prayer.
-Today, many visitors from around the world visit Muckross Abbey to say a prayer for world peace in these the troubled modern times.

 With the varied habitats of mountain moorland, woodland and lake, the Park is rich in bird species.
 On the .uplands, the most common birds are the Meadow Pipit, Stone chat and Raven.
 Peregrine Falcons and Merlins are occasionally seen as is the Red Grouse.
 The woodlands support characteristic bird communities with the Chaffinch and Robin as the most common breeders.
 The aquatic habitats are home for Heron, Mallard, Little Grebe and Water Rail which all breed around the Lakes while the Kingfisher and the Dipper are frequently seen on the rivers and streams.
 In both winter and summer native bird populations are augmented by migrant species.
 In winter for example, a small flock of around 40 Greenland White fronted Geese from the world population of around 12,000 feed in the Killarney Valley.